 In addition to completing requirements for a major, baccalaureate students have the option of completing minor concentration(s) outside the major field.
 A minor is a focused program of study consisting of 18-24 credits designated by the department/division(s) offering the program.
-Some minor programs require completion of pre- requisites prior to enrollment.
+Some minor programs require completion of prerequisites prior to enrollment.
 Course requirements for minors are outlined in the catalog pages of the appropriate departments.
-The University is not obligated to provide courses necessary for the completion of minor concentrations.
+The University is not obligated to provide courses necessary for the completion of minors.

-A student desiring to pursue a minor should discuss these plans with the appropriate academic advisor and obtain permission of the advisor and of the designated minor advisor in the department/division of the minor.
-A student in the College of Undergraduate Studies should declare the intention to minor in the Office of the Director of Academic Advisement.
-A student in the College of LifeLong Learning declares this intention with the appropriate academic advisor in the College of LifeLong Learning.
+A student desiring to pursue a minor should discuss these plans with the appropriate academic advisor and obtain permission of the advisor and of the department/division's designated advisor for the minor.
+A CUS student declares the intention to minor in the Office of the Executive Director of Academic Success and Advising.
+A CAPS student declares this intention with the appropriate academic advisor in the College of Adult Professional Studies.
 Normally, a minimum of 9 credits must be earned at Immaculata University.